kyduff/kyduff.github.io/links.markdown

 * [Claude Shannon demonstrates Theseus][theseus] (the maze solving mouse).
 * [A speech about creative thinking by Claude Shannon][shannon_creative_thinking]
 * [Poor Charlie's Almanack][poor_charlies_almanack]
+* [When is correlation transitive?][transitive_correlation]: Terry Tao describes some of the peculiarities of correlation.

 ##### Practical Machine Learning Research
   * [The Bitter Lesson][the_bitter_lesson]: Richard Sutton describes a difficult pill every aspiring deep-learning-programmer should swallow before trying to do something great.